codacy/codacy-coverage-reporter/docs/index.md

     In case the token was retrieved from the Repository integrations tab, the header should be `project-token`.
 If it is an account token, the header should be `api-token` and you must call [this API method](https://api.codacy.com/swagger#savecoveragewithprojectname) instead.

 Also, note all _coverable_ lines should be present on the "coverage" variable of the JSON payload.
 In the example, you can see that "5": 0, meaning that line 5 is not covered.

-### Commit SHA hash detection

-Codacy automatically detects a commit SHA hash from CI workflows, the git repository or command line arguments.
-See [all supported environments](troubleshooting/commit-detection.md).

-### Multiple coverage reports for the same language

-You can upload multiple reports if your test suite is split in different modules or ran in parallel.
-See [how to upload multiple coverage reports](advanced/multiple-reports.md).